congwei1230/MoChaBench/README.md

     device="cuda",          # or "cpu"
 )
 ```
 The pipeline offers an `inference` function to score a single pair of video and speech.
 For fair comparison, the input speech should be a denoised vocal source extracted from your audio.
-You can use seperator like [Kim_Vocal_2](https://huggingface.co/huangjackson/Kim_Vocal_2) for general noise remvoal and [Demucs_mdx_extra](https://github.com/facebookresearch/demucs)for music removal)
+You can use seperator like [Kim_Vocal_2](https://huggingface.co/huangjackson/Kim_Vocal_2) for general noise remvoal and [Demucs_mdx_extra](https://github.com/facebookresearch/demucs) for music removal
 ```python
 results = pipe.inference(
     video_path="../example/video.avi",   # RGB video